Skip to main content

 Born in London in 1943, Herbert studied graphic design at college before going on to forge a career in advertising.
 He began his first novel, The Rats, at the age of 28, completing it within 10 months.
 With a background in graphic design and advertising, the author usually designed his own book covers.
 The Rats was one of four Herbert novels adapted for the big screen, along with The Survivor, Fluke and Haunted.
 His novel, The Secret Of Crickley Hall - an unsettling ghost story in the same vein as classic MR James - was adapted by the BBC and broadcast last December.

 I first came across Herbert’s work when I was about 14 or 15.
 Having just read Stephen King’s Carrie and Misery (and feeling the need to further prepare myself for Blatty's The Exorcist), I thought I’d investigate Herbert, whose titles weighed heavily upon the shelves of my local library.
-With increasing caution I turned the pages of The Dark and The Fog, becoming more and more disturbed with every grisly line my wide eyes skittered across; while also becoming more and more aware of the fact that I just couldn’t stop reading… Some of the ghastly, depraved images those books conjured in my mind, are still as vivid today as they were then.
+With increasing caution I turned the pages of The Dark and The Fog, becoming more and more disturbed with every grisly line my wide eyes skittered across; while also becoming more and more aware of the fact that I just couldn’t stop reading… Some of the ghastly things I read have remained with me ever since.

 Herbert's last novel, Ash, was published last year.